AndriaJandieri/AndriaJandieri/README.md

 -Always curious, always improving

-# What I’m Working On

 -Experimenting with different programming languages and tools

 -Building small applications to sharpen my skills

-# What I Enjoy

 -Solving problems and figuring out how things work